 - iii.
-Educators must be employed by us for 6 months before they can serve food to children. - iv.
-Trainees are not trained and therefore are not permitted to serve food to children. - v.
+Educators must be employed with Kids Uni for 6 months before they can serve food to children. - iv.
+Casual staff and trainees can feed children in consultation with a permanent staff member once the permanent staff member has served the food. - v.
 Educators will not serve food to children until they have signed the Staff Declaration Providing Meals to Children form (Form 35).